-The Newfoundland Battalion was not to be directly involved in any further concerted infantry action in the immediate area of - and the aftermath of - Gueudecourt although, on October 18, it would supply two-hundred fifty men who were to act as stretcher-bearers during an attack undertaken by troops of two British regiments, the Hampshires and the Worcestershires, of the 88th Brigade.
+The Newfoundland Battalion was not to be directly involved in any further concerted infantry action in the immediate area of Gueudecourt although, on October 18, it would supply two-hundred fifty men to act as stretcher-bearers in an attack undertaken by troops of two British regiments, the Hampshires and the Worcestershires, of the 88th Brigade.

-(Right above: Stretcher-bearers not only shared the dangers of the battle-field with their arms-bearing comrades, but they often spent a longer period of time exposed to those same perils.
+(Right: Stretcher-bearers not only shared the dangers of the battle-field with their arms-bearing comrades, but they often spent a longer period of time exposed to those same perils.
 This photograph was likely taken during First Somme. - from Illustration)